 It’s worth mentioning squeegees here, because most people use a squeegee to remove the residual water from their windows, which is fine if it has no metal components or bits poking out that will scratch the tints.

 Always clean your squeegee before use, making sure to remove any dirt that might cause damage to your tints.
-If the tinted windows are on your car, be very careful about using squeegees at petrol stations, as these can easily harbour grit and dirt from being dropped into a bucket of dirty water between uses.
+If it is an auto tint rather than home or office, be very careful about using squeegees at petrol stations, as these can easily harbour grit and dirt from being dropped into a bucket of dirty water between uses.
 They can also have jagged metal edges that can scratch the surface of your tints.

 Keeping your tinted windows looking flawless is pretty easy really, all it takes is a few simple steps to avoid damaging the surface of your tints.
 It can’t get much simpler than a microfibre cloth and soapy water!